 Notes

-- For this recipe you'll get about 4 servings as a main dish, or 6 servings as a side dish.
-Calories shown are for servings as a main dish with 4 servings.
+- Serving size: This recipe makes 4 servings as a main dish or 6 servings as a side dish.
+Calories shown are for 4 servings as a main dish.

-- ½ cup of bacon pieces = about 8 slices of cooked bacon
+- Bacon: ½ cup of bacon pieces = about 8 slices of cooked bacon

-- I highly recommend only using freshly shredded cheddar cheese from a block.
+- Use freshly grated cheese: Freshly grated cheddar cheese from a block is best for a creamy, smooth cheese sauce.
 Pre-shredded bagged cheeses are coated in anti-clumping powders that will cause your sauce to become grainy when melted.